getantibody/antibody/README.md

 it's bloated and slow - 5+ seconds to load on my Mac... that's way too much to wait for a prompt to load!

-Antigen is focused in performance, and, since v2.0.0, manage more than just ZSH plugins, but also PATH plugins (those project with binaries) and it is easy enough to implement it for Fish and others.
+Antibody is focused on performance, and, since v2.0.0, it manages more than just ZSH plugins, but also PATH plugins (those project with binaries) and it is easy enough to implement it for Fish and others.